Credo: A Guide for Law Enforcement Leadership

-Below we provide a strategy for police leaders who wish to engage officers in their department with some of the ideas at the heart of the CREDO Project.
+Below Rabbi Cary Friedman (author of Spiritual Survival for Law Enforcement) provides a strategy for police leaders who wish to engage officers in their department with some of the ideas at the heart of the CREDO Project.

 There is a spiritual dimension to the ambitions, accomplishments, and challenges of the career.
 Officers enter the career motivated by deeply noble -- spiritual -- ambitions of “helping other people,” “making a difference,” “fighting for justice,” “standing for an ideal,” or “a desire to serve and protect.”
 In addition, the stressors of the career are also spiritual.